Francis Allegra: Professional career

-Federal judicial service
+Claims court service

 On October 22, 1998, at the age of forty-one, Allegra was appointed by President Bill Clinton to be a judge on the United States Court of Federal Claims.
 Over his judicial career, he has issued more than 250 published opinions, on topics including tax, government contracts, intellectual property, takings, and military and civilian employment.
 From 2003 through 2010, Allegra was a member of the Information Technology Committee of the Judicial Conference of the United States.
 Allegra assumed senior status on October 22, 2013.

 Allegra was an adjunct professor at the Georgetown University Law Center, where he taught Litigation with the Federal Government and a seminar on sovereign immunity.
 In 2012, Georgetown awarded him the Charles Fahy Distinguished Adjunct Professor Award, which is given annually to an adjunct professor who has made an extraordinary contribution to the Law Center.
 Allegra was also a frequent lecturer at Federal Judicial Center programs and other programs involving intellectual property, tax, government contracts and the use of technology in judging.
 He was considered an expert on issues involving electronic discovery.

-In the fall of 2013, Allegra co-authored (with Daniel B. Garrie), Plugged in: Guidebook to Software and the Law.

 Personal life

-Allegra married his wife, Regina, in 1996.
+Allegra married Regina Esposito in 1996.
 The couple had two sons.
 He was an avid mineral collector, who wrote a column—Legal Nuggets—for the Mineralogical Record.
 He was also active in Italian-American affairs, particularly with the Sons of Italy.
 He was a former President of the Sons of Italy International Lodge #2522.
 He was a co-founder of the Friends of Charles Bonaparte.